 - In terms of mergers & acquisitions, the company completed five new tuck-in brokerage mergers, or about $32 million in annual revenue.
 AJG commented that it currently has about 40 term sheets signed or being prepared which comprise about $250 million in annual revenue.

-In sum, AJG had a strong quarter to start 2022, growing organically and through acquisitions, with broad-based rate and exposure increases, driven by firm global property & casualty insurance rates across most segments.
+In summary, AJG had a strong quarter to start 2022, growing organically and through acquisitions, with broad-based rate and exposure increases, driven by firm global property & casualty insurance rates across most segments.
 The company is confident that it’s well positioned for growth in the future as it sees “robust demand for services continuing as clients look to manage their risk and human capital challenges.”

 Subscribe to MarshBerry’s Today’s ViewPoint blog for the latest news and updates and follow us on social media.